Reduce redundant tasks

 Add case information from existing software

-Log emails, file legal documents, and sync case details to Clio from over 200 other apps and software including Outlook, GSuite, and Dropbox.
-Benefit from full integration for increased flexibility and more fluid processing of legal cases.Learn More
+Log emails, file legal documents, and sync case details to Clio from over 250 other apps and software, including Outlook, GSuite, and Dropbox.
+Benefit from full integration for increased flexibility and smoother processing of legal cases.Learn More

 Improve client and colleague communications

 Use our case management software as your firm’s single source of truth.
 Set permissions to protect sensitive case details and communicate with clients and co-counsel with our secure online portals, Clio for Clients and Clio for Co-Counsel.